temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

 After the Background Check fully completes, the option to cancel will go away and all that will remain is the option to see the final status.

-For this Learning Path, we will be simulating this experience through the use of a shared mailbox and the [Company CLI](/docs/learning-paths/background-checks/cli-reference#bgc-company).
+For this application, we will be simulating this experience through the use of a shared mailbox.
+A dedicated UI will be available to the HR Person as well as a [Company CLI](/docs/learning-paths/background-checks/cli-reference#bgc-company).

 The HR person will also have a separate option that is always available to them to list the metadata of Background Checks that are in the system, and filter them by Candidate, status, or Background Check Id.

 ### What are the Candidate experience requirements?

-The Candidate must consent to the Background Check while simultaneously providing/confirming their name, address, DOB, & Social Security Number.
+The Candidate must accept the Background Check while simultaneously providing/confirming their name, address, DOB, & Social Security Number.
 Here you can envision the Candidate receiving an email with a link to a secured web form that has an input field for their SSN, a checkbox to confirm consent, a checkbox to confirm that their other information is correct, and a button that says "Submit" .

 For this application the experience can be simulated through either a UI or CLI.